-The analysis of the District which has informed this self-assessment, the revised Sustainable Community Strategy and our corporate planning process has drawn upon the following sources:
+This analysis of the District has drawn upon the following sources:

-- Rochford Futures research commissioned from Local Futures Group. - The Council's Access to Services Strategy. - The Joint Strategic Needs Assessment (South East Essex Primary Care Trust and Essex County Council). - The Third Sector Review conducted by the Rayleigh, Rochford and District Association for Voluntary Service (RRAVS). - Background work done by, and with, the County Council in respect of their new Sustainable Community Strategy and the second Local Area Agreement (LAA2). - Our work around the Local Development Framework.
+- Rochford Futures research commissioned from Local Futures Group. - The Council's Access to Services Strategy. - The Joint Strategic Needs Assessment (South East Essex Primary Care Trust and Essex County Council). - The Third Sector Review conducted by the Rayleigh and Rochford Association of Voluntary Services. - Background work done by, and with, the County Council in respect of their new Sustainable Community Strategy and the second Local Area Agreement (LAA2). - Our work around the Local Development Framework.

-Living in Rochford District
+Living in Rochford District: